Agero-JerwinDarrel/ConsoleApp1/ReadMe.md

 ## Above are Animal types (_ofType) and their class (_class)

 #### With the exception of the Animal (abstract) class, add specific features (properties or attributes) to each class that are distinct only to the Animal specie / class, this can be done by abstraction by inheritance or by interface.

-# Declare a list of Animals - and add 2 species of each per (sub)class
-# Example:
-#           Lion & Dog are mammals - create a Lion class and Dog class
-#           Parrot & Penguin are Birds - create a Parrot and Penguin class

 ### public class Lion : Mammal
 ### public string Growl() => unique to Lion alone (for this exercise only)
 ### public class Parrot : Bird, IFly